NHOrus/srwq-compilation/disc-2/episode-02.md

 "...As in completely different.
 We're called Team 2 for a reason.
 Team 1 is currently MIA, we're their replacements."

-"Oh...What did they have that you didn't?"
+"Oh...
+What did they have that you didn't?"

 "Intellects for one.
 The infamous Atlantean Renegade Dr. Meiun, and our homegrown hero Akio Nakamura.
 It was Akio and Zondark that came up with the Black Hole Cannon that stopped Gojira.
 Afterwards, they said they didn't want to develop the technology.
 Something about 'a 10-20 percent chance of destroying the planet each time it fired'."

-"If Ring were here, she could give them some tips...When you say MIA, where exactly did they go missing?"
+"If Ring were here, she could give them some tips...
+When you say MIA, where exactly did they go missing?"

 "Long story short?
 Into the Crack."